-- COVID-19 struck in the beginning of 2020.
-This virus had a direct impact on fire department operations.
-Policies and procedures had to be quickly implemented in order to best protect our members both out in the field and in the fire stations.

-- The opening of Station Two gave the department more flexibility in assigning personnel thus maintaining social distancing practices. - The department upgraded its primary transport ambulance to the advanced life support (ALS) level in March 2020. - The department continues to work on increasing our staffing levels to 15 personnel per group.
+- COVID-19 continued to have a direct impact on fire department operations in 2021.
+Policies and procedures continued to be created and implemented in order to best protect our members both out in the field and in the fire stations. - Station Two gave our department more flexibility in assigning personnel thus maintaining best social distancing practices. - The department has operated its primary transport ambulance at the advanced life support (ALS) level for over a year with much success. - The department continues to work on increasing our staffing levels to 15 personnel per group.

 - The Fire Department continued to provide fire and EMS services to our community throughout the COVID-19 pandemic.
-At no point during the year was our response capability impacted by the virus. - On March 24, 2020, the Burlington Fire Department began operating Ambulance One at the Advanced Life Support (ALS) level. - In August 2020, the department's new International/Horton ambulance was delivered to Fire Headquarters.
+At no point during the year was our response capability impacted by the virus. - The department's response numbers for both Fire and EMS returned to pre-pandemic numbers. - The Fire Department worked closely with the Board of Health in establishing first responder vaccination clinics. - Toward the end of 2021, COVID-19 booster shots became available to first responders through the Board of Health.